What tests should you consider for a patient heading to surgery?

 ASA states that extremes of age, smoking, stable COPD, stable cardiac disease, or resolved recent upper respiratory infection should not be considered unequivocal indications for chest radiography.

-ICSI says routine Hbg/CBC not indicated (strong, low) consider based upon patient’s underlying medication condition and the planned procedure (e.g. pt has history of anemia or history suggesting recent blood loss anemia)
+ICSI says routine Hgb/CBC not indicated (strong, low), consider based upon patient's underlying medical condition and the planned procedure (e.g. pt has history of anemia or history suggesting recent blood loss or anemia).

 ASA says routine Hgb/CBC not indicated, consider based upon type and invasiveness of procedure, patients with liver disease, extremes of age, and history of anemia, bleeding, and other hematologic disorders.